MEET

 Claire wasn’t able to insure Fiji so turned to us for support and we offered to cover the costs of her regular injection to help relieve the discomfort.

 In October 2023, we were there for Fiji in her hour of need when she fell seriously ill with pyometra, a bacterial infection of the uterus which can prove fatal.
+We covered the cost of her emergency treatment.

 And when Fiji fell seriously ill again, in January 2025, when her stomach twisted and she needed life-saving surgery – costing £4,300 – to treat the gastric torsion and remove her damaged spleen.